karlvr/openapi-generator-plus-generators/packages/java-jaxrs-client/README.md

 ## Using

-See the [OpenAPI Generator+](https://github.com/karlvr/openapi-generator-plus) documentation for how to use generator templates.
+See the [OpenAPI Generator Plus](https://github.com/karlvr/openapi-generator-plus) documentation for how to use generator templates.

 ## Config file